Five Clarion riders admiring the view from High Beech Lane, north of Haywards Heath, in September 2015

 - Return to Brighton station before dark in the winter.

-Anyone who wishes to is welcome to join us; it is not necessary to join the Clarion in order to participate.
-Safety is, of course, a paramount concern but we all participate at our own risk.
-Browse our archive to get a better idea of what our rides are like, have a look at the “Ride Reports” tab on this website.
+Anyone who wishes to is welcome to join us.
+Safety is, of course, a paramount concern but note that we all participate at our own risk.
+To get an idea of what our rides are like, have a look at the “Ride Reports” tab on this website.
 Any member is welcome to suggest a ride.

 Details of history, rides and activities prior to 2011 can be found on the old Clarion website.